 While there are concerns over potential bacterial contamination of the cultures, there is also the potential reduced risk of disease from meat produced without livestock kept in such close quarters.
 This may even help convert farmers to the cause in the long run.

 Lab-grown meat may also become a boon for food security.
-Although the process is expensive now, Memphis Meats investor Ryan Bethencourt, a Memphis Meats investor believes it has the potential to feed millions in the long run for $1-2/pound.
+Although the process is expensive now, Memphis Meats investor Ryan Bethencourt believes it has the potential to feed millions in the long run for $1-2/pound.

 Ultimately, if scientists conclude cultured meat is better for the environment, it may divert more meat-eaters from the factory farming status quo.
-For many, the biggest barrier to reducing dietary meat consumption is culture; some even believe dominion over animals is a God-given right, which makes plant-based alternatives a hard sell.
+For many, the biggest barrier to reducing dietary meat consumption is cultural; some even believe dominion over animals is a God-given right, which could make lab-grown meat a hard sell.